silverstripe/silverstripe-framework/docs/en/01_Tutorials/01_Building_A_Basic_Site.md

 	<% loop $Menu(1) %>

 ```

+returns a set of first level menu items.
+We can then use the template variable
 *$MenuTitle* to show the title of the page we are linking to, *$Link* for the URL of the page, and `$isSection` and `$isCurrent` to help style our menu with CSS (explained in more detail shortly).

 > *$Title* refers to **Page Name** in the CMS, whereas *$MenuTitle* refers to (the often shorter) **Navigation label**